-EdTechTeacher and Google, in partnership with the Massachusetts DESE are providing a full program of workshops beginning in June of 2021 and continuing through the 2021-2022 school year for school leaders, administrators, coaches and educators that are interested in exploring the potential and impact of the high-quality use of Google Workspace for Education in the classroom.
+EdTechTeacher and Google, in partnership with the Massachusetts DESE are providing a full program of workshops beginning in June of 2021 and continuing through the 2021-2022 school year for Massachusetts k-12 public school leaders, administrators, coaches and educators that are interested in exploring the potential and impact of the high-quality use of Google Workspace for Education in the classroom.

 All sessions will be an hour-long and will explore how Google Workspace for Education aligns with and can be used to support big picture instructional approaches including Blended Learning, Flipped Instruction and Project-Based Learning.
 Additionally, EdTechTeacher will provide sessions targeted at specific Google Workspace for Education tools and how they can be leveraged in creative, collaborative, and empowering ways in the classroom.

 Kick-Off Sessions – Designing a Powerful 1:1 Classroom with Google Workspace for Education